 On 50 acres and in various greenhouses, you can see more than 6,000 different botanical species from all around the world.
 Frankfurt’s Palmengarten offers guided tours, as well as open-air classical concerts and various festivals throughout the year.

-Entrance is 7 euros for adults.
+Entrance is 7 euros for adults and there are discounts for children.

 06 of 06